 4.1.
 Processing errors when dealing with traffic sensor data in Slovenia

-Even though the data was semi-edited, we still carried out some pre-processing:
+Even though the data were semi-edited, we still carried out some pre-processing:

-Editing: the data was aggregated into monthly values for each category
+Editing: the data were aggregated into monthly values for each category.

-Weighting: due to long periods of missing data, we have excluded those loops that were not working for a full year or more, or had more than 15% of observations missing.
-Some hesitation concerning lost information was present, but we have decided that the density of traffic loops on regional roads is enough to not affect our process.
+Weighting: due to long periods of missing data, we excluded those loops that were not working for a full year or more, or had more than 15% of observations missing.
+Some hesitation concerning lost information was present, but we decided that the density of traffic loops on regional roads is enough to not affect our process.
 Loops on motorways were less concerning as they were deemed less suitable for our work due to the merely-crossing nature of traffic in Slovenia.
 Additional weighting happens in the PCA step and linear regression process.
 This weighting is fully automated by the process and dependent on parameters used.

-Imputations: were used for missing observations in monthly data.
+Imputations: they were used for missing observations in monthly data.
 Precision and similarity in terms of scale on small values was paramount.
-Hence, an extensive analysis of scale and shape of data and performance tests of 4 different algorithms were executed.
+Hence, an extensive analysis of the scale and shape of data and performance tests of four different algorithms were executed.

 Metadata and plausibility errors: a lot of these were present and had to be dealt with.
 Unstructured (and changing) format of metadata, erroneous time interval notations, use of same characters in variable names and as delimiters, and variable names present in microdata tables were just some of the issues we had to solve.